HipsterBrown/xs-dev/docs/src/pages/en/features/run.md

 ---
-title: Run
+title: Build and Run
 description: Build and run Moddable projects or examples
 layout: ../../../layouts/MainLayout.astro
 ---

-# Run Moddable projects
+## Running Projects

 Within a project directory, the `run` command will invoke [`mcconfig`](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/tools/tools.md#mcconfig) to generate the `make` file based on the `manifest.json` followed by building and running the project in the current environment simulator: